The Univalence Principle: Indiscernibility and univalence for diagram structures

-\begin{example} Suppose $\L$ has height 1, hence is just a type ${\L}(0)$.
+\begin{example}[Univalence for structures of height 1] Suppose $\L$ has height 1, hence is just a type ${\L}(0)$.
 Consider an $\L$-structure $M: \L(0) \to \U$ and $a,b:M(K)$.
 Then $\partial_a M$ and $\partial_b M$ are structures for the trivial signature of height 0, hence uniquely identified; thus $(a \fiso b)=\onetype$.
 So any structure of a signature $\L$ of height 1 is univalent just when it consists entirely of propositions. \end{example}